eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 approval processes.
 The Annexes contain detailed descriptions of these blueprints, ensuring transparency and adaptability.

-The eIDAS Expert Group has outlined service blueprints for the following key use cases:
+The European Digital Identity Cooperation Group has outlined service blueprints for the following key use cases:

 - Identification and authentication to access online services, see [Section 2.5.1](#251-identification-and-authentication-to-access-online-services),
 - Qualified Electronic Signature, see [Section 2.4](#24-qualified-electronic-signature),